Study with us

 Most Churchill interviews are held in College, although the University also has a standard programme of interviews in a small number of overseas locations.
 If you live in the UK, you will likely complete the interview process in a single day.
 If you live outside the UK or have to make a prohibitively long journey in the UK (because you live in northern Scotland, for example), we will normally accommodate you in College on the night before your interview.
 The Admissions Office will contact you about such arrangements during the admissions process.

-Although the precise format of Cambridge interviews varies a bit from college to college, and between subjects, all are essentially the same in that they are primarily tests of academic ability conducted by subject experts.
+Although the precise format of Cambridge interviews varies a bit from college to college, and between subjects, all are essentially the same in that they are primarily assessments of academic ability conducted by subject experts.
 In this sense they are based around academic problems to which we will ask you to seek solutions, assisted as appropriate by your interviewers, often via discussion.

 You can find detailed information about Cambridge interviews, including useful videos and answers to common questions, on the University’s Interviews webpages.